Eric Djemba-Djemba: Odense BK

-On 16 July 2008, Djemba-Djemba signed a three-year contract with Danish outfit Odense Boldklub, the contract was later extended with a year.
+On 16 July 2008, Djemba-Djemba signed a three-year contract with Danish side OB, the contract was later extended with a year.
 He previously went on a trial with the club and made his Odense debut against former club Aston Villa in the Intertoto Cup.
 Odense drew the match 1–1, losing 2–1 on aggregate.
 In his career in Odense, Djemba-Djemba impressed the club's fans, with his good ball skills and great performances.
-In his first season as an Odense player, he played good football and was by many called the league's best player.
-In 2009, in the 72nd minute against Esbjerg fb away, Djemba-Djemba became the first player in the Danish league to assist with his sock, as the sole of his right boot had come off, forcing him to finish the game with one boot.
+In his first season as an Odense player, he played good football, and was described by many as the league's best player.
+In 2009, in the 72nd minute against Esbjerg away, Djemba-Djemba became the first player in the Danish league to assist with his sock, as the sole of his right boot had come off, forcing him to finish the game with one boot.
 Later that year, Djemba-Djemba was among three other players to be nominated for the SAS Liga player of the year.

-In the summer of 2010, Djemba-Djemba was linked a move back to England by joining West Brom and Italian side Lecce.
-After traveling to England for transfer talk, the move was broken down and this led accusations against West Brom by the club and Djemba-Djemba, himself.
+In the summer of 2010, Djemba-Djemba was linked with a move back to England to join West Bromwich Albion and Italian side Lecce.
+After travelling to England for talks, the move broke down, and this led to accusations against West Brom by the club and Djemba-Djemba himself.

 At the end of the 2011–12 season, Djemba-Djemba's future at OB was uncertain after his contract expired.
 Despite expected negotiations, Djemba-Djemba instead left the club.
 The year before, he, along with Peter Utaka, had been told by the club's officials that their contracts would not be renewed.
 As a result of their contracts not being renewed, the club decided to release players sooner rather than later.